ostap-oleksyn/oms_auto_tests/Readme.md

 - `vm.machine.name` - name of the virtual machine to be started;
 - `vboxmanage.win.path` - path to the VBoxManage.exe in Windows;
 - `vm.start.timeout.min` - time in minutes to wait for the guest OS to boot completely;
-- `win.guestvm.username` - usarename of the windows guest machine;
+- `win.guestvm.username` - username of the windows guest machine;
 - `win.startnode.script` - path to the start-node.bat on the windows guest machine;
-- `linux.guestvm.username` - usarename of the linux guest machine;
+- `linux.guestvm.username` - username of the linux guest machine;
 - `linux.startnode.script` - path to the start-node.bat on the linux guest machine;

 #####Example: